-This week the students and staff of Arthur Morgan School are visiting Cape Romain.
-They are having a wonderful time learning about coastal ecology, participating in service work, and playing on the beach.
+This week most of the students and staff of Arthur Morgan School embarked on their 18 day field trips.
+They are having a wonderful time learning about philosophy, birth, death and medicine, and forced migrations.
 This blog post isn’t about them though.
-I will write about their adventures next week making sure to include plenty of student stories from the trip.
+We will share their adventures next week, including many firsthand stories from each of the three trips.

 Instead I want to take a moment to shed light on an aspect of AMS and plenty of other schools that often gets overlooked.
-While students and staff are away on their trips, the school must keep running.
-Someone needs to feed our livestock, perform basic maintenance and answer the phones.
-It’s not much different from the custodial staff of public schools who clean and prepare school spaces after the children go home each day.
+While students and staff are away on their trips, the schools they attend keep running.
+Someone needs to perform basic maintenance and answer the phones.
+In AMS’s case, they also need to feed the livestock.
+It’s not much different from the support staff of public schools who maintain and prepare school spaces after the children go home each day or during long breaks.
 This work is valuable, but often goes unnoticed.
 It is the unseen work of running a school.
-So I dedicate this blog post to the unsung heroes of stay back, to custodians, and maintenance workers everywhere.
+So I dedicate this blog post to the unsung heroes of education, to office workers, custodians, and maintenance workers everywhere.
 Without you, our schools could never perform as well as they do!

 Why It’s Important to Leave School Behind

 Field trips provide amazing learning opportunities.
 By getting out of the classroom and visiting real world examples of what they are learning, students are able to appreciate the relevancy of their studies.
 At AMS, students take lots of field trips.
 Classes make use of local community members or businesses that are doing meaningful work.
 They go on outdoor trips that teach them valuable skills and inspire their curiosity through interaction with nature.

 Right now, our students are on their 18 day field trips in which they road trip across the country.
 They perform service work and learn about social justice as they travel.
 They meet people trying to make a difference in the world and feel inspired by their work.
 These trips are incredibly valuable and make up some of our students’ favorite memories.